rwaldron/tc39-notes/es8/2017-03/mar-23.md

 YK: I think it would help people to do that, maybe we can pause this.

-AK: it's possible it's a waste of most people's time because it si very detailed.
+AK: It's possible it's a waste of most people's time because it si very detailed.

 AWB: I have what I think is a higher level question.
 A lot of this is about initilaization order, so I want ot verify my understandig.
 If I have a module and it has 3 imports: a, b, c. using default imports.
 And let's assume their bodies is just a console.log and that a, b, c each don't depend on anything else.
 The expectation would be that wehn you  load the root module, you would see on your console: a, b, then c and anything the importing module did.
 Now if b is changed to be dynamic, am I correct that we'd see: a, c, b